RaoNikitha/raonikitha.github.io/_literaryposts/2016-12-16-SouvenirOfMemories.md

 ---
-title: "Sourvenir Of Memories"
+title: "Souvenir Of Memories"
 date: 2016-12-16
 permalink: /literaryposts/2016-12-16-SourvenirOfMemories/
 excerpt: "A short story to bring light and increase awareness on domestic abuse and mental health wellbeing.
 [Trigger warning!!]"
 ---

-'Sourvenir Of Memories' is a short story that was written to bring light and increase awareness on domestic abuse and mental health wellbeing.
+'Souvenir Of Memories' is a short story that was written to bring light and increase awareness on domestic abuse and mental health wellbeing.

 Trigger warning - Please note that some readers may find parts of the story disturbing.